cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_6.md

 	  collapsed:: true
 		- The usufructuary of a part of a thing held in common shall exercise all the rights pertaining to the owner thereof with respect to the administration and the collection of fruits or interest.
 		- Should the co-ownership cease by reason of the division of the thing held in common, the usufruct of the part allotted to the co-owner shall belong to the usufructuary.
 (490)
-- 🔴 CHAPTER 3 - Obligations of the Usufructuary]]
+- ## 🔴 CHAPTER 3 - Obligations of the Usufructuary
-  heading:: true
   collapsed:: true
 	- **ARTICLE 583.**
 	  collapsed:: true